An apple tart is a classic. This recipe represents a slight departure with its layer of vanilla-scented apple purée.–Laura Washburn

 This is just…wow.
 But don’t let the photo fool you.
 If this is one of those recipes where you see the picture, gasp, and think, “Oh, I can’t do that…”, stop and read the recipe.
 We’re talking nothing but a sweet pastry dough, a vanilla-infused apple purée, and thinly sliced apples arranged gorgeously.
 See?
 Doable.
 Although the true beauty of this stunner is its delicate taste, which is pure apple.
 Kindly note, it’s subtler than the flavor of most apples pies.
 No cinnamon.
 No spice.
 And for some of us, that’s quite nice.

-Special Equipment: 11-inch tart pan with removable bottom
+Special Equipment: 11- or 10-inch tart pan with removable bottom

 Apple Tart Recipe